Team Canada Trade Mission to Thailand and Cambodia

 Event details

-As part of Canada's Indo-Pacific Strategy, the Honourable Mary Ng, Minister of Export Promotion, International Trade and Economic Development, will lead a Team Canada Trade Mission (TCTM) to Thailand and Cambodia.
+As part of Canada's Indo-Pacific Strategy, the Minister of International Trade will lead a Team Canada Trade Mission (TCTM) to Thailand and Cambodia.
 The trade mission will help Canadian exporters and innovators from across the country position themselves in both markets by showcasing their capabilities and competitiveness while facilitating long-term trade and investment opportunities.

 A select number of organizations operating in a sub-set of priority sectors will be invited to join the Cambodia program.
 If you would like to be considered, please indicate your interest in your application form.